Skip to main content

 async def handle_incoming_sms(request):

-sms_data = await request.json()
+payload = await request.json()

-message = sms_data['message'].lower()
+message = sms_data["body"].lower()

-from_phone = sms_data['from']
+from_phone = sms_data["from"]

 if 'confirm' in message: